What is a Public Hearing?

 Your comments must include your first and last name.
 You may also wish to provide your address, telephone number, and email address.
 This information will be used to create the speakers list.

-Written comments must be received before 12:00 P.M. the Monday before the public hearing is scheduled.
+Written comments must be received before 12:00 P.M. the Monday, 8-days before the public hearing is scheduled.

 What will happen to my written comments?